keelancook/missions-center/cgcs-staff-information/github/github-repository.md

 ---

 ## Repositories
 A repository is a folder that contains project files and each file's revision history.
-You can create multiple repositories and these can be public or private.
+You can create multiple repositories, and these can be public or private.
 You can also invite others to collaborate on these repositories.
 At its basic level, a repository is a folder that holds all your material for different projects.
-With the free account, you can work with unlimited collaborators on unlimited public repositories with a full feature set, or unlimited private repositories with a limited feature set.
+With the free account, you can work with unlimited collaborators on unlimited public repositories with a full feature set or unlimited private repositories with a limited feature set.

-Repositories are located in the three bar menu on the left side under the label 'Repositories'.
+Repositories are located in the three-bar menu on the left side under the label 'Repositories'.

 For more information about repositories follow the links below:
 [Repositories Docs Home](https://docs.github.com/repositories)